describo/describo.github.io/src/index.md

               text: `
                   <p>Choose from schema.org, MODS, Premis-3, Records in Context - Ontology and SKOS in addition
           to defining your own classes and properties.</p>
+              <p>The Vocabulary is part of the RO-Crate so if you share the crate with others,
+              they can continue from where you left off.</p>
+              <p> And, you can also can just create an RO-crate with a Vocabulary for others
+              to use in their projects.</p>
               `,
               content: '/images/guide-vocabulary/vocab1.webp'
           },